Ponjan

 Ponjan (ポンジャン), also known as Donjara, is a kids version of the table game mahjong played in Japan.
-Ponjan (also spelled Pom Jong in English) has three types of tiles: cars, boats and airplanes.
-Donjara is the Bandai registered trademark version of this game.
+Ponjan (also spelled Pom Jong in English) has three types of tiles: cars, boats and airplanes.Ponjan is a portmanteau of 'pon,' or 'pong,' the word for calling a triplet, and 'jan,' or 'jong,' the second syllable of the word mahjong.
+Donjara is the Bandai registered trademark version of this game, Donjara typically licenses franchises for specific licensed editions.
+The most well known edition being Doraemon, though Azumanga Donjara Daioh is likely the most well known video game adaptation.
+Takara Tomy also produces licensed versions of Ponjan, notably of Pokemon and Mickey Mouse.
 The game is played with 2 to 4 players.

 As of March 2021, Bandai Namco has sold 3.92 million units since 1984.